Where to Stay in Albuquerque – A Guide Duke City

-West Albuquerque is bordered by the Plaza Vieja and at a 20 minutes drive from the Downtown area.
+West Albuquerque is bordered by the Plaza Vieja and, a 20 minutes drive from the Downtown area.

 The Aquarium Botanic and Tingley Beach train stations, which are located on the outskirts of the Biopark, connect these attractions with the rest of Albuquerque.

-Around the Biopark, you’ll find hotels that are cheaper than those in Downtown and Old Town Albuquerque, so it’s a great area to stay in Albuquerque on a budget.
+Around ABQ Biopark, you’ll find hotels that are cheaper than those in Downtown and Old Town Albuquerque, so it’s a great area to stay in Albuquerque on a budget.

 Why we love this area:

 - ABQ Biopark

 - Cheap hotels

 Read this in other languages